priprii/FFXIVPyon/README.md

 *A tool for simplifying the process of adding YAS support to mods via weight transfer.
 Despite the name, this can also be used for non-YAS weight transfering.*

 - Firstly, import the mod you're adding YAS to into a new Blender project.
-- If the mod's armature/base body does not include 'ya_' bones, additionally import a Rue/Yab body which includes YAS.

 ### 1. Create Vertex Weight Body Source

-- Select one of the body object parts & under YAS Automation:
-  - If you are using the mod's base body, enable 'As Duplicate', otherwise disable this option if using an imported Rue/Yab body (and you don't intend to export this body).
+- If the body used by the mod already has YAS weighting (with 'ya_' bones):
-  - Click `Create Body Source`, this will merge the body parts to use as a vertex weighting reference.
+  - Select a body object part in the scene, check `From Selection` & click `Create Body Source` to create a joined copy of the body to use as a vertex weighting reference.
+- Otherwise:
+  - Uncheck `From Selection` & select a body to use from the list, then click `Create Body Source` to import the body for use as a vertex weighting reference.
-  - You can optionally toggle the 'Lock' button to prevent accidental changes to this source object.
+- In either case, you'll end up with a BodySource object.
+You can optionally toggle the 'Lock' button to prevent accidental changes to this source object.

 ### 2. Reparent Armature

-- If you imported a Rue/Yab body, your Scene may have multiple Armatures.
+- If you imported an additional Rue body, your Scene may have multiple Armatures.
 - In the `Target` list, select the Armature that has a number of 'yas' bones.
 - Click `Reparent to Armature` to parent all objects in scene to this selected target Armature.

 ### 3. Assign Weights

 - Select an object in the Scene which you would like to apply weights to.
-- Enable which type of vertex groups you want to copy from the source body to the selected object.
+- Enable which type of vertex groups you want to copy from BodySource to the selected object.
   - You should probably start with only 'YAS' selected & test clipping in-game before including other groups if necessary.
 - Adjust the Weight Multiplier
   - Again, this is something you should leave at '1.0' to start with, and adjust if necessary.
-- Click `Apply Weights`, this will copy the specified groups from the source body to the selected object which resulted in any influence.
+- Click `Apply Weights`, this will copy the specified groups from BodySource to the selected object which resulted in any influence.
   - Note: Enable Weight Paint mode & select the Vertex Group in the Data tab to visualize the changes.
 - Repeat this process for other objects, you can also repeat it for the same object to adjust the weighting result if necessary.